romaninsh/dokku-alt-manager/readme.md

 Welcome to Dokku Alt Manager
 ============================

-This is a web application which will help you manage your web host running dokku-alt (https://github.com/dokku-alt/dokku-alt) through the comfort of your browser.
+Manage your dokku-alt (https://github.com/dokku-alt/dokku-alt) through the comfort of your browser.

 ![Screenshot](/doc/screenshot.png)